Quality Childcare Educators are Always Needed!

 · Arrange for liability insurance

-· Coordinate back-up care through our network of accredited Providers
+· Coordinate back-up care through our network of approved Childcare Educators

 click this link.

-Potential Providers may contact the Agency office to schedule an interview with a Childcare Consultant.
+Potential Childcare Educators may contact the Agency office to schedule an interview with a Childcare Consultant.
 Successful candidates will then be given an application package containing the documents needed to begin the approval process.
 Many applicants are well-suited to operating a childcare program in their home and eager to operate within the parameters set by the Province.
-However, this option is not a good fit for everyone.
+However, this option is not always a good fit for all who apply.

 All applications are appreciated and considered, and those applicants deemed suitable will be contacted to proceed with the approval process.

-·Medical Form (for Provider) completed by your physician
+· Medical Form (for applicant) completed by family physician

-Throughout a series of visits we will familiarize you with the practices and Standards found in Licensed and Accredited Family Dayhomes.
-We will work with you to integrate the Standards into your program.
+Throughout a series of visits we will familiarize you with the practices and Standards found in Licensed Family Day Homes.
+We will work with you to integrate these Standards into your Program.

 First Aid Certification must be completed within two months of contracting with the Agency.